-This is not quite as obvious as it might seem – it’s about psychology as well as logistics.
-The first thing you need to do is put customers at ease so that they know you will welcome their comments.
+This is not as obvious as it might seem – it’s about psychology as well as logistics.
+First you need to put customers at ease so that they know you will welcome their comments.

-Unless you’ve made it clear that you want to be told, you can have little confidence that all your customers are happy, because nobody likes to initiate an awkward conversation.
+Unless you’ve made it clear that you’re listening, you can have little confidence that all your customers are happy, because nobody likes to start an awkward conversation.
 If they’re suffering in silence, what you have taken to mean approval may instead mean you are missing out on repeat business and referrals or, even worse, that some customers are at risk of slipping quietly away.